WeLoveSpeed/welovespeed.com/_talks/2021/sistrix_cwv.md

   video: ~
 en_US:
   title: Yes, boosting your Core Web Vitals improves your visibility on Google
+  excerpt: >-
+    What is the impact of Core Web Vitals on SERPs ranking?
+We have studied this at SISTRIX, and we will share our results with you!
   description: >-
     Following Google's announcement of its special web performance update SISTRIX engaged in measurements to track the performance of a representative sample of hundreds of thousands of sites.